 N’Golo Kante represents a perfect example.
-Marseille turned down the chance to move for the then Caen player in the summer of 2015, believing him to be too expensive, yet first at Leicester, and now at Chelsea, he has developed into one of the finest players in the game, one of the most important members of a France squad that won the World Cup in the summer, no less.
+Marseille turned down the chance to move for the then Caen player in the summer of 2015, believing him to be too expensive.
+Yet first at Leicester, and now at Chelsea, he has developed into one of the finest players in the game, one of the most important members of a France squad that won the World Cup last summer.

 The Blues have become acutely aware of the worth of one of football’s shiest and most understated stars.
-Paris Saint-Germain were rebuffed in the summer as they tried to move for the apparently tireless 27-year-old.
+Paris Saint-Germain were rebuffed last summer as they tried to move for the apparently tireless 27-year-old.

-The Stamford Bridge side were, however, spooked enough by the approach of the Qatari-owned Parisiens to go looking for a replacement.
+The Stamford Bridge side were, however, spooked enough by the approach of the Qatari-owned Parisians to go looking for a replacement.

-High up on their list was Lyon’s Tanguy Ndombele, a player largely unheralded outside of his native France, yet one with the heavy burden to bear of being tagged as the heir to the role that Kante now occupies.
+High up on their list was Tottenham's new record singing Tanguy Ndombele, a player then largely unheralded outside of his native France, yet one with the heavy burden to bear of being tagged as the heir to the role that Kante now occupies.

-Aged 21, he has been at Parc OL for little over a year, having emerged first with Amiens, where he helped the minnows win promotion to the top flight.
+Aged 22, he was at Parc OL for two years having emerged first with Amiens, where he helped the minnows win promotion to the top flight.

-He spent last term at OL on loan but made the move to the Rhone Valley permanent in the summer as Bruno Genesio’s side hastily took advantage of a clause in the agreement that allowed them to sign him for a mere €8 million.
+He spent 2017-18 at Lyon on loan but made the move to the Rhone Valley permanent in the summer as Bruno Genesio’s side hastily took advantage of a clause in the agreement that allowed them to sign him for a mere €8 million.